bioFAM/MOFA/MOFAtools/CheatSheet.md

 # MOFAmodel object
 MOFAmodel it is the main S4 class used to store all relevant data to analyse a MOFA model.
-Its slots are the following (accessible using @):
+Its slots are the following (accessible using @ or the correspon):
 * **InputData**: input data, either a list of matrices or a MultiAssayExperiment
 * **TrainData**: training data, a list of matrices with processed data (centered, scaled, etc.)
 * **TrainOptions**: training options